Five-year plans of China: Fourth Plan (1971–1975)

-Fourth Plan (1971–1975)

-In July 1973, the State Planning Commission amended the draft, lowering some of the targets initially set.
-Steel output was reduced to between 32 and 35 million tons and later further reduced to 30 million tons.
-The national economy took a favorable turn in 1972 and 1973.
-By 1973, all major economic indices had been fulfilled or exceeded, making it the year with the fastest economic growth.
+The Fourth Five Year Plan sought decentralization and prioritized "small scale, indigenous, and labor intensive" development projects over "large scale, foreign, and capital intensive" development.

 Fifth Plan (1976–1980)

 The central government stipulated the 1976–1985 Ten Year Plan Outline of Developing National Economy (Draft) in 1975, which included the 5th Five-Year Plan.

 In March 1978, the Ten Year Development Outline was amended because the original version in 1975 stipulated that by 1985, steel and petroleum outputs should reach 60 and 250 million tons respectively, and 120 large projects, including 10 steel production bases, nine non-ferrous metal bases, eight coal bases and 10 oil and gas fields, should be built.
 To achieve these goals, the government would invest 70 billion yuan in infrastructure construction, equaling total national investment over the previous 28 years.
 These were impossible targets and ran counter to economic development rules.

 The Plan put forward suggestions to set up an independent and comparatively complete industrial system and national economic system from 1978 to 1980.

 With the implementation of the Plan, considerable success was achieved.
 In 1977, the gross output value of industry and agriculture reached 505.5 billion yuan, 4.4% above-target and representing an increase of 10.4% compared with the previous year.
 Gross domestic product for 1978 reached 301 billion yuan, an increase of 12.3% compared with 1977, and an increase of 19.4% compared with 1976.

 However, during this period, the Chinese economy developed too quickly, and the very high goals triggered the onset of yet another round of mistakes.
-In December 1978, the Third Plenary Session of the 11th Communist Party Central Committee shifted the work focus of the Communist Party to modernization.
+In December 1978, the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party shifted the work focus of the CCP to modernization.
 The Session emphasized that the development should follow economic rules and proposed readjustment and reform measures, which indicated that national economic development had entered a new phase, one of exploration and development.
 In April 1979, the central government formally put forward new principles of readjustment, reform, rectification and improvement.